mitric-lab/programming_theochem/src/02-symbolic_computation/01-basic_operations.md

 ```
 Note that it is important to separate each symbol in the `sp.symbols()` call
 with a space.
-SymPy also provides often used symbols (Latin and Greek letters) as predefined
+SymPy also provides often-used symbols (Latin and Greek letters) as predefined
 variables.
 They are located in the submodule called `abc`
 and can be imported by calling
 ```python